cozy/DACC/README.md

 When the database needs a migration, i.e. when the structure changed, for instance a new column, one needs to run `flask db migrate`.
 A migration script is then generated, that must be commited.

-It is then possible to run `flask db update` on the DACC server to automatically handle the database migration.
+It is then possible to run `flask db upgrade` on the DACC server to automatically handle the database migration.

 ⚠️ Note the materialized views cannot be manually altered.
 Thus, a migration on the view will trigger a recreation from scratch, which can take some time depending on the volume.
 Hence, the migration script might include the following steps to prevent any service interruption: